 Rabbi Isenberg was ordained by the Jewish Theological Seminary in Manhattan.
 While studying at JTS, he achieved a Master’s in Sacred Music, was named Tanenbaum Fellow of Beth Tzedec (Toronto), Leffell Fellow of AIPAC, and Rabbinic Intern-in-Residence of Masorti France and the Jerusalem Open House.

-Together with his wife, Gila, Rabbi Isenberg loves to travel, cook, and root for the Montreal Canadiens hockey team.
+Together with his wife, Gila, and their daughter, the Isenberg family loves hosting Shabbat dinners, traveling, cooking, and rooting for the Montreal Canadiens hockey team.

 Cantor Lorna Wallach